tinexw/pact-broker-example/README.md

-This repo contains code to reproduce a potential bug in the pact broker / can-i-deploy command.
+This repo contains code to reproduce [this bug](https://github.com/pact-foundation/pact_broker-client/issues/33) in the pact broker's can-i-deploy command.
 Run `./pact-broker-steps.sh` to create the scenario in the https://test.pact.dius.com.au pact broker.
 Before running it you need to
 - update the path to the pact broker CLI, search for `export PACT_BROKER_CLI_HOME=`